-Simit is a popular bread in Turkey.
+Simit is popular street food in Turkey and you can find many selling it in the streets of Istanbul.
 It looks like the American bagel except it’s not boiled before baking, it’s sesame-crusted bread, and is softer in texture from the inside.
 This simit recipe is egg-free.
-Having simit with feta cheese and slices of olives transforms your breakfast into a sophisticated and royal-like breakfast.
+Having a simit with feta cheese and slices of olives transforms your breakfast into a sophisticated and royal-like breakfast.
 Preparing simit will not take much of your time, and there is no rolling pin involved!
 Watch the video tutorial to see how easy it is to make this amazing bread!

 What Is Simit?